a-oka-z/rtti.js/README.md

   - Added SVDL and abondaned the previous "statemnt script compiler".
 Though, SDL is still almost compatible with statement script compiler", some features may break backward-compatibility.
+- v3.0.1 (Tue, 21 Feb 2023 13:24:41 +0900)
+  - All validators that all compiled validator factories generate return its SVDL source code when `toString()` function on a validator is called.

  Conclusion